 Security Vulnerabilities: Keeping a Strong Defense

-Software vulnerabilities cause critical problems for government, industry, and software users.
-To reduce cybersecurity risk, we conduct and promote coordinated vulnerability disclosure, research and publish vulnerability discovery methods and tools, work to improve vulnerability data and information systems, model vulnerability in technology ecosystems, research vulnerability presented by complicated supply chains, and model adversary behavior—all with the goal of becoming better defenders and helping other defenders become better defenders.
+Software vulnerabilities cause critical problems for government and industry, and other software users.
+To reduce cybersecurity risk, CERT researchers conduct and promote coordinated vulnerability disclosure, research and publish vulnerability discovery methods and tools, work to improve vulnerability data and information systems, model vulnerability in technology ecosystems, research vulnerability presented by complicated supply chains, and model adversary behavior—all with the goal of helping themselves and other defenders improve their knowledge and skills.

 Interconnection Increases Vulnerability

 Software users must be constantly alert to vulnerabilities that might affect them.
 Enabling such awareness demands increasing effort as devices in the environment interconnect at a breakneck pace.
 More software is embedded in more products but often with little knowledge of the potential security risk, increasing the threat of intrusion and malfunction.